ehrbase/documentation/source/09_flat/02_context/index.rst

 * set the default  for ACTION.ismTransition.currentState
-* either value or code is acepted
+* either value or code is accepted

 instruction_narrative
 --------------------------------------------------------